sereymonyros/fast-tutorials/web-application/README.md

 ```

 List the **task** (a single container running in a service)
-The named acronym resolves to Fluent Web enterprise load balancer to relate its purpose with other Docker services.
+The named acronym resolves to fluent web enterprise load balancer to relate its purpose with other Docker services.
 ```
-$ docker service ps m-elb
+$ docker service ps fw-elb
 ```

 ## Troubleshooting
 ### Inspecting images
 Use the `tag` or `id` of a running image to inspect.
 For example, if you want to inspect a running web service named 'fw-web' as shown from the listed images above.
 Inspection returns all configurations as set on an image.
 For example, would show you all running environment variables, system settings, network configurations etc.
 ```
-$ docker inspect m-web
+$ docker inspect fw-web
 ```

 ### Listing local images